PX4/PX4-user_guide/en/flight_controller/nxp_mr_vmu_rt1176.md

 - R/C input for Spektrum / DSM
 - Dedicated R/C input for PPM and S.Bus input
 - Dedicated analog / PWM RSSI input and S.Bus output
-- 4 general purpose serial ports
+- 4 general purpose serial ports:
   - 3 with full flow control
   - 1 with separate 1.5A current limit (Telem1)
   - 1 with I2C and additional GPIO line for external NFC reader